davekazemi/fme_scripts/assign_file_metadata/README.md

 A Python utility for managing custom metadata for files using FME (Feature Manipulation Engine).
 This tool allows you to set, get, and remove custom metadata associated with files.

+## Overview of Metadata Managers

+This utility provides two classes for managing metadata:

+- **MetadataManager_ADS**: This class manages metadata by storing it in a custom metadata file associated with the target file.
+It is suitable for environments where metadata needs to be tightly coupled with the file itself.

+- **Metadatamanager_JSON**: This class manages metadata by storing it in a separate JSON file.
+It is ideal for scenarios where metadata needs to be easily accessible and editable outside the context of the original file.

 ## Features

 - Set and get custom metadata for files